AlphaBlue7/SubAlarm/README.md

 ## Prerequisites
 1. Golang should be installed `sudo apt install golang -y`

+2. The `nohup` command should be available ``

-2. The GOPATH [/home/**USERNAME**/go/bin/] should be added to the $PATH environment variable
+3. The GOPATH [/home/**USERNAME**/go/bin/] should be added to the $PATH environment variable

-3. subfinder by projectdiscovery is to be installed (`go install -v github.com/projectdiscovery/subfinder/v2/cmd/subfinder@latest`).
+4. subfinder by projectdiscovery is to be installed (`go install -v github.com/projectdiscovery/subfinder/v2/cmd/subfinder@latest`).

-4. notify by projectdiscovery is to be installed (`go install -v github.com/projectdiscovery/notify/cmd/notify@latest`).
+5. notify by projectdiscovery is to be installed (`go install -v github.com/projectdiscovery/notify/cmd/notify@latest`).

-5. -- Telegram bot made using [@botfather](https://web.telegram.org/k/#@BotFather) on telegram and it's API Key and chat IDs
+6. -- Telegram bot made using [@botfather](https://web.telegram.org/k/#@BotFather) on telegram and it's API Key and chat IDs

    A. -- Instead of Telegram any of the providers mentioned here can be used `https://github.com/projectdiscovery/notify#provider-config` .
 It goes to say that the `alert_sub.sh ` and the `alertconfig.yaml ` files must be altered accordingly